pupizoid/ormlite/README.md

 `table` should contain mapping table name to retrieve relation information.

-`field` should specify column in mapping table that contains foreign key of original model
+`field` should specify column in mapping table that has foreign key of original model

 Also there is a requirement to related model primary key field to contain `ref` setting that specifies column name of it's foreign key in mapping table.

+### Examples

+See tests.